Schedule III Substance Possession in Milwaukee

 Don't Let Fines & Penalties from Schedule 3 Drug Possession in Wisconsin Destroy Your Life

-Drugs that fit Wisconsin and the DEA’s classification as Schedule 3 include:
+Drugs that fit the Wisconsin and DEA classification as Schedule 3 drugs include:

 - Products containing less than 15 mg of Vicodin per dosage unit